Showpass

 New project, new lessons

-This project taught me something interesting about presenting design work.
+This project taught me many things, but specifically something interesting about presenting design work.
 After a change in company strategy, I shifted how I shared my ideas.
-Instead of talking about how it aligned with our company mission, I focused on the real problems it solved for our users and venues.
+Instead of talking about how this project aligned with the company mission, I focused on the real problems it solved for our users and venues.

 I learned that while company values matter, different stakeholders care about different things so the ability to “read a room” to anticipate biases, and tailor your presentation can be just as critical as good design.